zenorocha/jquery-github/README.md

 ## Setup

-Use [Bower](http://bower.io) to fetch all dependencies and you're ready to go:
+Use [Bower](http://bower.io) to fetch all dependencies:

 ```sh
 $ bower install
 ```

+Now you're ready to go!

 ## Usage